Sargent & Greenleaf, Rochester New York - 1 movement, Model #4 - exclusively for the Corliss Spherical safe

 These two photos show the three types of doors S&G used throughout their line.
 The most common is shown to the left end and right end in each photo and is an overlap door with butt hinges.
 The door has an overlapping edge over three sides and is flush on the hinge side.
 The middle example is a flush mount door on all four sides also using butt hinges.
 Both of these examples used rounded corners.
 The example discussed here has a pin hinged countersunk door within the case on three sides, and an angle flush on the hinge side with angled corners.
 In this author's opinion the pin hinge design offers the greatest resistance to outside contamination and gives the lock a clean, sharp look.

 Model #4 - Corliss.
 The movement is only 26 serial numbers after the example above, but has a much later dated dial.
 Before 1896 the dials had no attribution as seen in the first example, the "Sargent & Greenleaf, Inc." dial on this example began in 1918.
-It's unlikely only 26 movement pairs were produced in the intervening 22 years, the dial is quite likely a later replacement.
-The wide gap between the movement and case serial numbers also indicates that the earlier movement was placed into this later case.
+It's unlikely only 26 movement pairs were produced in the intervening 22 years, the dial is quite likely a later replacement on an earlier movement.
+The wide gap between the movement and case serial numbers and the different suffix numbers also indicate that the earlier movement was placed into this later case.
 This lock was obtained for the rare case and door design.
 4 1/2"h x 4 1/2"w x 2 3/8"d.
-Case and bolt 2535-2 (left) movement 1567-2 (left), 1563-1. file 242
+Case and bolt 2535-2 (left) movement 1567-1 (right). file 242

 Below is a photo of a S&G single movement Model 4 in a Corliss Spherical safe.
 There would have been another on the opposite side of the sphere as these were always found in pairs.
 Next a Corliss publication illustration of a Model 4 two movement in the style same type of safe.
 It is unknown if a safe with this configuration was ever made, but there is no reason why it could not have been done.
 It is unknown if this would have had only one or a pair of of these two movement model #4's, but the pairing is unlikely since no pared cases for the two movement version have been found.